You walk toward the tower rooms used by Marlan and Garion.

 The attentive student learns not only the techniques and materials of his own school of swordcraft, but must also be familiar with those of his enemies.
 This is the way of Candlestone.
 Do not let pupils under your care become comfortable only in the swordcraft of their own culture.

-This is The Maelstrom of All Kingdoms.
 This is a very unusual painting, and at first you think it is an abstract depiction of the giant maelstroms of the seas between Pemonia and Almeria.
 But you think the title is a reference to the War of All Kingdoms, an event prophesied by the early Order of the Candlestone to be a final series of battles.
 This will mark the end of the modern era and a return to the small, tribal societies ruled by elected chieftains, just as the natives of Pemonia lived.

 You have heard Master Arasemis speak of this many times.
 The task for you and your fellow students is to overthrow as many kings and tyrants as possible while you live.
 The War of All Kingdoms is the great goal of Candlestone, and you are proud to be part of it.
 You are also slightly jealous that Marlan has this wonderful painting on his wall, but he has shown great leadership and deserves it.
 You presume he will take Arasemis’s place one day.